jeanM13/EPS-Citas-Medicas/README.md

 ## Features and Functionalities 😃

 - Node, Express, Typescript, MySQL and Sequelize as ORM Basic REST API
-- CRUD Operations (A Controller for this)
+- CRUD Operationpmns (A Controller for this)
 - SQL for database: Relational MySQL - Use ORM Sequelize

 ## Tech Stack 💻